On the computer, images can be shown either by using pixels or by representing the image as a group of mathematical rules:

 Bitmaps are images consisting of several pixels. ach pixel has a colour, and the combination of these pixels of different colours together form an image (see the image below and its enlargement).

-Bitmaps are used e.g. in printed material, in word processing, and on web pages.
+Bitmaps are used e.g. in printed material, in word processing, online materials and websites.
 Here are some methods and hardware with which you can create bitmaps:

-- a digital camera: pictures taken with a digital camera are stored as bitmaps.
+- digital camera: pictures taken with a digital camera are stored as bitmaps.

 - scanners: an image, spreadsheet or text scanned into electronic format with a scanner will be stored as a bitmap.